nembrinj/protofablab/2025/projects/Group103/README.md

 To remotely control the DC-Motors we made use of our Arduino Adafruit Feather ESP32-S3, allowing us to control the DC-Motors via a ROS-topic.

 Since we were concerned about the power of our propulsion mechanism, we wanted to have at least 5V DC-Motors.
 However, the Arduino runs on 3.3V and so, taking its signal alone as power isn't enough.
-We needed an external power source to power up the DC-Motors, while the Arduinos signal is solely used for control.
+We needed an external power source to power up the DC-Motors, while the Arduino's signal is solely used for control.
 This is the typical scenario for using a relay.
 Our professors also suggested using a driver module to allow to control more exactly the power the DC-Motors receive.
 But since we only need either full or no power, we decided to use a relay module.
 The DC-Motors we got, should be the ones with 2.5 - 6 V. We used a rechargable battery that in theory should generate 5V but in practice managed only below 3 V. Hence, we put the DC-Motors in parallel, as otherwise, the battery wouldn't even be able to turn them on.

 **Problems:**
-At first we used one batterypack to supply both the dc-motors and the arduino with power.
-However, this caused the arduino to power of as soon as the DC-Motors where switched on, likely due to different resistances and the batterie's low voltage.
-Thus, we ended up using two recharagable battery packs, one for the dc-motors and one for the arduino.
+At first we used one battery pack to supply both the dc-motors and the arduino with power.
+However, this caused the arduino to power off as soon as the DC-Motors were switched on, likely due to different resistances and the battery's low voltage.
+Thus, we ended up using two rechargeable battery packs, one for the dc-motors and one for the arduino.

-This alltogether gave us the following circuit, once more cleanly as a diagram modelled with Fritzing and once, the image of the actual implementation, where we only have one DC-Motor connected through the red and pink wires leaving the image:
+This altogether gave us the following circuit, once more cleanly as a diagram modelled with Fritzing and once, the image of the actual implementation, where we only have one DC-Motor connected through the red and pink wires leaving the image:

 <img src="./Schemas/circuit.svg" style="max-height: 300px; height:100%; height:auto;">
 <img src="./Media/Images/circuit_irl.jpg" style="max-height:300px; height:100%; height:auto;">

 Now, we only needed to set up the connection between the ROS master and our Arduino.
 For this we modified the `TcpHelloWorld` example from `"File"->"Examples"->"Rosserial Arduino Library"` which comes with the `Rosserial Arduino Library` creating our [Arduino-ROS DC-Controller](./Code/ros_dc_controller.ino).
 But instead of publishing to a topic, we set up a topic called `\dc_motor_cmd`, on which `Strings` are sent, which we subscribe to.
-If our Arduino receives a String `"off"` then the arduino pushes low or no voltatge over `PIN 13`, to which the Relay Module is connected.
+If our Arduino receives a String `"off"` then the arduino pushes low or no voltage over `PIN 13`, to which the Relay Module is connected.
 If it receives `"on"`, then it pushes high enough voltage to set off the Relay, turning on the DC-Motors.

 We set up the WiFi to connect to a Mobile Hotspot that all other components are connected to as well.
 Then, our ROS-master can communicate with the Arduino over the rosserial python through tcp.
 And we can simply publish to the ROS topic `\dc_motor_cmd` to control the DC-Motors.